-Abady (he/him) is an artist, entrepreneur, and dance educator in Halifax, Nova Scotia, committed to serving underrepresented communities of dancers, dance educators, and creators.
+Abady (he/him) is an artist, entrepreneur, and dance educator in Halifax, Nova Scotia, committed to serving Atlantic Canada’s growing communities of dancers, dance educators, and creators.

-He is the owner of House of Eights Dance Studio, and has been teaching dance in Halifax for over 8 years, primarily in the style of Jazz Funk and more recently, Heels.
-He has choreographed for the Halifax Thunderbirds Dance Team, as well as coached and choreographed many award winning pieces for Dalhousie’s Competitive Black & Gold Dance Team, and Maritime Dance’s competitive team and elite performance groups.
-Recreationally, he has instructed dance classes and workshops at Dalhousie University and in studios throughout HRM.
-His choreography has been featured at TedxHalifax, Atlantic Fashion Week, The Fuse Festival, Black & Gold Showcase, DalDance’s Annual Show, Halifax Pride events, and various concept videos and dance competitions throughout Atlantic Canada.
+He is the owner of House of Eights Dance Studio, and has been a dance instructor in Halifax for over 8 years, primarily in the style of Jazz Funk, Fusion, and Heels.
+He has choreographed for the Halifax Thunderbirds Dance Team, as well as coached and choreographed many award winning pieces for competitive team and companies all over Halifax.
+His choreography has been featured at TedxHalifax, Atlantic Fashion Week, The Fuse Festival, Halifax Pride events, and various showcases and competitions throughout Atlantic Canada.

 What do you want people to get from your class?